 Better Late Than Never Meaning

-Definition: Finishing something later than planned is preferable to not finishing it at all.
+Definition: Finishing something later than planned is preferable to failing to finish something at all.

 This phrase is often said to someone who has not completed a task on time as a way of both admonishing them and encouraging them.